This blog may contain affiliate links. Read our disclosure policy for more info.

 Preparing for Surfing in San Juan del Sur

-If you’re planning to visit San Juan del Sur for a surfing holiday, then there are a few things you need to do in advance as preparation for your trip.
+If you’re planning to visit San Juan del Sur for a surfing holiday, then there are a few things you need to do in advance in preparation for your trip.

 1. Get those arms and shoulders ready!